BENEFITS

 clouds our judgment and decision-making faculties with rigidity, opinion and bias.

-In order to truly ‘learn,’ from the past and apply it in the present we must employ effective skills of
+In order to truly learn from the past and apply it in the present we must employ effective skills of observation, exploration and understanding so that we do not rely on narratives

 programmed in rigid education systems and early upbringing.
 This in turn can eliminate fear or resistance to learning from another perspective and in an original way.